 Most independent restaurateurs spend years considering every detail of their dream restaurant, from the concept to the upholstery and everything in between.

 Rarely, however, do those same new restaurant owners think about putting together an employee handbook.
-It’s understandable—handbooks can be more of a chore than a passion project.
+It’s understandable—restaurant employee handbooks can be more of a chore than a passion project.
 Despite this, employee handbooks are a vital asset of any restaurant that plans to be successful and stay out of court.

 Read on to learn why employee handbooks are necessary, what they should cover, and how to translate these written regulations into action.